DANA FRICK, GATEWAY ACADEMY ADMINISTRATOR

 CHARLES STEWARD, IT INSTRUCTOR, FINANCE MANAGER

-Charles Steward has served Gateway Military Academy since June 2009 an instructor to students who desire to learn computer hardware technology.
+Charles Steward has served Gateway Boys Academy since June 2009 an instructor to students who desire to learn computer hardware technology.
 Charles earned his MBA in Information Technology from Western Governor’s University, Salt Lake City Utah in December 2013.
 He not only services our technology, but manages the operations budget of the facility as well.

 Mr. Steward is a 2007 graduate of Southeastern University, Lakeland, Florida, earning a BA in History.
 Also while at Southeastern, he was mentored in Church/Ministry Administration with Collegiate Masters Corps.
 He remarks, “During my teen years, I made poor choices which led to rebellion, but through Christ’s love and a wonderful mentor, I gave my life to Jesus Christ and was forever changed.
 It was soon after that I felt God calling me to work with young people, to minister and help mentor them from making the mistakes I made.”